Table of Contents

 The different types of payroll deductions are more than just line items on your paycheck.
 Many of them are used to fund a variety of public services and federal programs like Social Security and Medicare.

-Now, when you see things like FICA or federal and state income taxes on your pay stub, you'll likely have a better understanding of where your money goes — and why.
+Next time you see things like FICA or federal and state income taxes on your pay stub, you'll likely have a better understanding of where your money goes and why.